Keanan Brand: Leigh Leopards

 On 18 December 2020 newly promoted Leigh Leopards (then Leigh Centurions) signed Brand on a season long loan from Warrington Wolves for the 2021 Betfred Super League season.

 On 20 November 2021 it was announced that Brand had left Warrington and signed for Leigh in the Betfred Championship.

 Bradford Bulls (loan)

 On 29 February 2024 it was reported that he had signed for Bradford in the RFL Championship on a two-week short-term loan.

 Widnes Vikings (loan)

 On 27 June 2024 it was reported that he had signed for Widnes in the RFL Championship on loan.

+Castleford Tigers (loan)

+On 19 August 2026, Brand joined Castleford Tigers on loan for the remainder of the season.

 International

 He made his debut for v in October 2024.